NgoJunHaoJason/book-summaries/the_software_craftsman.md

 ### Constrained by lack of motivation

 Every company has problem.
-However, a lot of employees do not do anything to improve things.
+However, a lot of employees don't do anything to improve things.
 The most common reasons include:

-1. they do not feel empowered to do it
+1. they don't feel empowered to do it
-2. they do not want to be the ones pushing it
+2. they don't want to be the ones pushing it
 3. they find it to be too much hassle
-4. they do not believe that things can be changed
+4. they don't believe that things can be changed
 5. No one agrees on what the better thing is
-6. They do not care; it is *just* a job to them
+6. They don't care; it is *just* a job to them

 ### Injecting passion